serenay7/serenay7.github.io/projects/gunesapp.md

 Hackathon presentation of GüneşApp can be found [here](https://youtu.be/kk8j0Ca8rRI?t=4419).
 (Video language: TR)

-For further questions about the project, please feel free to contact me.
+For further questions about the project, feel free to contact me.